Information for Parents

 How can I assist my student who has been notified that they potentially violated the Code of Student Conduct?

-If your student receives notification from Residence Life or the Office of the Dean of Students that he/she has been reported as possibly violating the Code of Student Conduct, here are some things to keep in mind as you support your student:
+If your student receives notification from Residence Life or the Office of the Dean of Students that they have been reported as possibly violating the Code of Student Conduct, here are some things to keep in mind as you support your student:

 - Remember that receiving notice of possible violation does not mean that your student is responsible!
 There is a process in place to allow your student to share his/her perspective about the incident that was reported to us.